mcclaskey/batch_niistats/README.md

 The program will start by opening a file selection dialogue box.
 Select the .csv file you created in step 1 and press ok.
 Wait while the program runs.

 When it is done you will have a .csv file in the same directory as the input .csv file.
-The output file's name will be be the same as the input file's name but will have a timestamp and the suffix that indicates the option specified as input.
+This output file will have the same base name as the input file but will also be prepended with a timestamp and appended with a suffix that denotes the option specified as input.

 # How to install
 You can install `batch_niistats` from the source repository with the command `pip install git+https://github.com/mcclaskey/batch_niistats.git@main` or by cloning the repository and installing from the local directory (recommended).
 To install from a local directory, first cd to where you store all repos and run the following: